peaceful-james/pii-guardian/pii_guardian/README.md

 ## Considerations

 - The Slack events come via a webhook.
-If app goes down, do we lose events?
+If app goes down, we lose events.
+- I am verifying the Notion events with the verification token.
+This is good.
+- We should batch updates to the same notion "page" together. `:flow` could be good for this.